-Phone: 905-521-3168 Fax: 905-546-2875
+Phone: 905-546-2424 x3168 Fax: 905-546-2875

-Dundurn Castle was the mid-19th century home of Sir Allan Napier MacNab, a prominent businessman and politician who played a key role in the growth of Hamilton and Canada.
-From serving in the War of 1812, confronting William Lyon Mackenzie during the Rebellion of 1837, building railways and industry to being Speaker of the House during the years leading to Confederation, MacNab witnessed some of the key events of Canada's history.
-Dundurn Castle, a magnificent forty-room mansion surrounded by 30 acres of Picturesque landscape and garden, was home to the MacNab family and their household staff.
+Dundurn Castle was the mid-19th century home of Sir Allan Napier MacNab, a prominent lawyer, entrepreneur and politician who played a significant role in the growth of the city of Hamilton and the country of Canada.
+From serving in the War of 1812 to confronting William Lyon Mackenzie during the Rebellion of 1837; from railway building and land speculation to holding the position of Joint Premier of the Province of Canada, MacNab was witness to many key events in Canada's Pre-Confederation history.
+Dundurn Castle, a magnificent forty-room mansion surrounded by 30 acres of picturesque landscape and garden, was home to the MacNab family and their household staff.
 The home is restored to a time when MacNab was at the height of his influence and the estate bustled with activity.
-This National Historic Site provides a unique opportunity to study culture, society and politics in Canada before Confederation.
-Interactive and engaging programs have been designed to address Specific Expectations in various strands and topics in Social Studies, History and Geography, Science and Technology and Media Literacy curricula.
-Dundurn Castle programs can be combined with programs offered at The Hamilton Military Museum for a full day visit.
+This National Historic Site provides a unique opportunity to study culture, society, and politics in Canada before Confederation.
+Interactive and engaging programs have been designed to address Specific Expectations in various strands and topics in Social Studies, History and Geography curricula.
+Programs at Dundurn Castle can be combined with those offered at The Hamilton Military Museum for a full day visit.